egbakou/reedsolomon/README.md

 ## Motivation

 I had a school project last year about creating an object storage system.
-I choose not to utilize Azure Blob Storage or Amazon S3 as I had exhausted my student credits.
+I choose not to use Azure Blob Storage or Amazon S3 as I had exhausted my student credits.
 I researched various open-source alternatives such as minio, nextcloud, and seaweedfs, but ultimately decided to develop my own S3 compatible storage system from scratch.
-I deployed four virtual machines, each with two disks.
+I set up four virtual machines, each with two disks.
 However, the virtual machines were in an unstable environment and I aimed to avoid data replication across them.
-Through my research, I discovered that minio utilizes the Reed-Solomon Erasure Coding method.
+Through my research, I discovered that minio uses the Reed-Solomon Erasure Coding method.
 Azure Blob Storage also uses Erasure Coding, but I am not sure if they use the Reed-Solomon version.
 This is how the project came to realization.

 I followed the [Java implementation ](https://github.com/Backblaze/JavaReedSolomon) released by [Backblaze](http://backblaze.com/).